Management information base

 A management information base (MIB) is a database used for managing the entities in a communication network.
 Most often associated with the Simple Network Management Protocol (SNMP), the term is also used more generically in contexts such as in OSI/ISO Network management model.
-While intended to refer to the complete collection of management information available on an entity, it is often used to refer to a particular subset, more correctly referred to as MIB-module.
+While intended to refer to the complete collection of management information available on an entity, it is often used to refer to a particular subset, more correctly referred to as a MIB module.